Hamtubee/Hamtubee/README.md

 - 👋 Hi, I’m @Hamtubee
 - 👀 I’m interested in gaming, and software.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning the Full Stack Developer course.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: From Discord; hamtubee
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I just started coding.
+- ⚡ Fun fact: I'm bad at coding.

 <!---
 Hamtubee/Hamtubee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.